How long is the contract?

 How long does it take for an Employee Handbook and Contract of Employment to be produced?

 That would depend on if you already have something in place.
-If you do, then we would conduct a full audit (usually before we have agreed terms with you and as part of our proposal) and outline what is required to ensure these are legally compliant and fit for purpose.
+If you do, then we would conduct a full audit (usually before we have agreed to terms with you and as part of our proposal) and outline what is required to ensure these are legally compliant and fit for purpose.
 If this is the case, then we can normally do this with a week of commencing our agreement.

-If you do not have anything in place, we will start these from scratch and agree a plan on what you require.
-Again, this would normally take place prior to us agreeing terms as we would share our recommendations with you.
+If you do not have anything in place, we will start these from scratch and agree on a plan on what you require.
+Again, this would normally take place prior to us agreeing on terms as we would share our recommendations with you.

 We would have a first draft within a week of commencing the project, and you will then likely have questions and amendments to this first draft.
 From our experience in having worked with other clients, we would estimate there could be 2 or 3 versions before we agreed on a final version.